N0t4nqr3w/CISC375-Assignment3-ColorByNumbers/README.md

+-------Modular Architecture Proposal----------

+From my Assignment 2, the current architecture only has index.html:

+- Boots up the page

+The assignment.css:

-From my Assignment 2, the current architecture only has index.html, which boots up the page, the assignment.css that brings visuals such as color and organization, and then the JavaScript file called assignment.js that does the DOM Manipulation, Game Logic, and some visuals changes to name a few.
+- brings visuals such as color and organization

+Then the JavaScript file called assignment.js

+- Does the DOM Manipulation, Game Logic, and some visuals changes to name a few.
 As I said before, there is only one

 JavaScript file called assignment2.js.
 For further understanding of the file, it:

 - Saves the data of all the images in the images file.